JeffreyAusborn/daoc-parser/README.md

     - Convert the window to an overlay?
 - Log enable / disable
     - Enable and disable logs for the user in order to flush the log buffer

+- Refactor the UI and the app itself - electrode maybe